 Generic build-time options¶

-These options specify for example the path to various system elements
+These options specify, for example, the path to various system elements (Python

-(Python path, compiler to use, etc).
-In most case, CMake automatically
+path, compiler to use, etc).
+In most case, CMake automatically discovers the

-discovers the right value for these ones, but you can set them
+right value for these elements, but you can set them manually as needed.

 PYTHON_EXECUTABLE specifying the path to the